AJNOURI/Docker_Certified_Associate_Certification/README.md

 *   Prepare for a Docker Secure Registry
 *   Deploy, Configure, Log Into, Push, and Pull an Image in a Registry
 *   Managing Images in Your Private Repository
-*   Exercise: Pulling a Docker Image from a Repository and Tagging It Locally
-*   Exercise: Creating a New Image from a Container
-*   Exercise: Managing Containers (Creating, Starting and Stopping)

 ## <u>**Orchestration (25% of Exam)**</u>